AlexCharlton/Hypergiant/README.md

     [procedure] (update-animated-sprite!
 ANIMATED-SPRITE DELTA)

 Update the `ANIMATED-SPRITE` given the time interval `DELTA`, changing the current frame of the sprite if enough time has elapsed since the last frame.
 This should be called every frame that the `ANIMATED-SPRITE` is to be animated.

+### Particle system
+Hypergiant’s particle system is implemented as an extension to Hyperscene.
+It introduces two concepts: *emitters* and *particles*.
+Emitters are a record that is created when added to a scene (via `add-emitter`), similar to a node.
+These records contain a reference to the node that is used to move them around the scene.
+Emitters also share properties with [meshes](http://wiki.call-cc.org/eggref/4/gl-utils#gl-utils-mesh).
+A component of the emitter is essentially a mesh where each vertex corresponds to a particle, and the same attribute system is shared with meshes.

+Emitters are used to “emit” a number of particles.
+These particles are created and updated via the `for-emitter` macro.

+    [procedure] (particles)

+Returns a pointer to the Hyperscene extension of the particle system.
+The extension must be activated for any scenes that will use the particle system.
+I.e. `(activate-extension SCENE (particles))`

+    [record] emitter

+The emitter record returned by `add-emitter`.

+    [procedure] (emitter?
+X)

+Return `#t` if `X` is a emitter record.

+    [procedure] (emitter-node EMITTER)

+Return the node of `EMITTER` that can be used to position the emitter in its scene.
+Do not use `delete-node` on this node: use `delete-emitter` on the emitter instead.

+    [procedure] (emitter-n-particles EMITTER)

+Return the current number of particles created by `EMITTER`.

+    [procedure] (emitter-max-particles EMITTER)

+Return the maximum number of particles that can be created by `EMITTER`.

+    [procedure] (add-emitter PARENT PIPELINE [attributes: ATTRIBUTES] [n-particles: N-PARTICLES]  [position: POSITION] [radius: RADIUS] .
+UNIFORM-ARGS)

+Add a new emitter to the node or scene `PARENT`, returning an emitter record. `PIPELINE` is the render-pipeline used to render the emitter.

+`ATTRIBUTES` is a list of the kind that would be passed as the `ATTRIBUTES` argument in [make-mesh](http://api.call-cc.org/doc/gl-utils/make-mesh), a list in the form:

+    (NAME TYPE N [normalized: NORMALIZED])

+where `NAME` is the attribute name (as a symbol), `TYPE` is the type of the attribute as accepted by `type->gl`, `N` is the number of elements in the attribute, `NORMALIZED` is a boolean value indicating whether the attribute’s values should be normalized (defaulting to `#f`).

+These attributes correspond to the properties of each particle.
+All emitters are given the attribute `(position #:float 3)`, so `ATTRIBUTES` is used to define any attributes beyond this default one.

+`N-PARTICLES` is a required argument, which defines the maximum number of particles that the emitter may create. `POSITION` is used to define the initial position of the emitter, while `RADIUS` is used to define the radius of its bounding sphere.
+Unlike most nodes, the radius of the bounding sphere of an emitter cannot be meaningfully changed after it is created, so make sure to properly initialize it.
+As with `add-node`, `UNIFORM-ARGS` is the set of other keywords used to set the value for each uniform in the pipeline, as required by the [glls renderable](http://wiki.call-cc.org/eggref/4/glls#renderables) makers, specific to the `PIPELINE` that is used.

+    [procedure] (delete-emitter EMITTER)

+Delete the `EMITTER`, removing it from its scene.

+    [macro] (for-emitter (PARTICLE-VAR EMITTER ATTRIBUTES) BEGIN UPDATE)

+Iterates through the particles in `EMITTER`, assigning each one in sequence to the variable `PARTICLE-VAR` and executing `UPDATE`.
+The `BEGIN` form is used to perform any one-time actions that require the same scope, e.g. adding new particles.
+Particles added in `BEGIN` are not processed with `UPDATE`.

+`ATTRIBUTES` is a list of the emitter’s attributes that should have accessors bound.
+Each attribute has a `(ATTRIBUTE-ref PARTICLE)` and `(ATTRIBUTE-set!
+PARTICLE VALUE)` function bound in the scope to the `BEGIN` and `UPDATE` forms, which are used to reference and set the attributes of the given particle. `ATTRIBUTE-ref` returns an srfi-4 vector of the type and number of the associated attribute, while `ATTRIBUTE-set!`’s `VALUE` should be an srfi-4 vector of the type and number of the attribute.

+    [procedure] (add-particle EMITTER)

+Return a pointer representing a new particle from `EMITTER`.
+This particle is not initialized in any way, and should be done so using the accessors that are bound in `for-emitter`.

+    [procedure] (delete-particle EMITTER PARTICLE)

+Delete the given `PARTICLE` from `EMITTER`.

 ### Text
 Hypergiant reexports all of [gl-type](http://wiki.call-cc.org/eggref/4/gl-type) with no modifications.
 The following utilities are additionally provided: